 Japan Post recommends to send all the Nengajo by December 25th in order to deliver on January 1st.

 It’s not mandatory to send by December 25th, but if you are sending to business clients or your boss, you better send on time.
 Otherwise, they would get after January 1st.

 As a businessperson, it is one of the important rules one needs to follow.

 Manner 2: Reply Quickly if You Haven’t Sent

 It happens that you didn’t send Nengajo to this person but she did send you.
 What should you do?

 Simply get a Nengajo, write message and send it to her.
 Again, it is very crucial to reply if you want to keep good relationships with your boss, colleagues and clients.

 As a child, I used to be pretty excited to get Nengajo on January 1st.
 I would go check mailbox in the morning and distribute all the post cards to my family.

 If I get New Year cards from someone I didn’t send to, I would write a new one for them and send it right away.

 The number of Nengajo has been decreasing every year.
 To be honest, it’s hassle if you have to write a lot of them.

 You are not required to write Nengajo as you can send message by cell phone or email.
 Yet, it’s important to appreciate meaning of Nengajo.

 I think it’s totally fine not to send Nengajo as long as you understand the meaning of Nengajo.

-If you need to write, prepare advance and complete and send by December 25th!
+If you need to write, prepare in advance, complete and send by December 25th!